All Episodes

 Everyone deserves to be safe.

-The answer is not for everyone to have a firearm anymore as for every teacher.
+The answer is not for everyone to have a firearm anymore than for every TV.

 The answer is no.

-I believe people have rights, but I also believe we need background checks, we need an assault weapon banks.
+I believe people have rights, but I also believe we need background checks.

-I said, are you gonna take all the videos of all the policemen that are being doused with water?
+I said, are you going to take all the videos of all the policemen that are being doused with water?

-I mean, you know how much restraint it must take for a cop when somebody comes with buckets of a liquid.
+I mean, how much restraint it must take for a cop when somebody comes with buckets of a liquid?

 You don't know what's in that bucket.